PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed kills and deaths still awarding score and affecting stats after a match has ended

 - Fixed the M45A1 from not appearing in loadouts

+- Fixed several HUD and menu related issues when playing on a resolution higher than 2560x1440